hc22apcs2/hc22apcs2.github.io/docs/CS162/b4b/index.md

 ## Continue with the last lecture

-Last time with ``Singly Linked List`` we have done the problem insert `x` before `k`.
-Now we will do that work in Doubly Linked List
+Last time with ``Singly Linked List`` we have inserted `x` before `k`.
+Now we will do the similar thing using  Doubly Linked List

 With Singly Linked List we can't Insert `x` before `k` with our cur position right at `k` but can we do that with Doubly Linked List?

-Let do it and check it out!
+Let's give it a try!

 ### Problem statements